Steve Webb: Background

-Webb was born in Birmingham to Brian and Patricia Webb, and attended the local comprehensive school, Dartmouth High School, before going on to study Philosophy, Politics and Economics at Hertford College, Oxford.
+Webb was born in Birmingham to Brian and Patricia Webb, and attended the local comprehensive school, Dartmouth High School, before going on to study philosophy, politics and economics at Hertford College, Oxford.
 He then worked at the Institute for Fiscal Studies in London, where he specialised in researching into poverty, taxes and benefits.
-In 1995, he became a Professor of Social Policy at the University of Bath.
+In 1995, he became a professor of social policy at the University of Bath.

 Political career

 At the 1997 general election, Webb was elected as MP for Northavon, just north of Bristol, overturning a Conservative majority of over 11,000.
 He increased a 2,137 majority to 9,877 in the 2001 election and again to 11,033 in the 2005 election.

 In 2001, Webb was promoted by Charles Kennedy to lead spokesperson for the Liberal Democrats on Work and Pensions, a portfolio he had worked in since 1999.
 He continued in this position until being appointed as Liberal Democrat Health spokesperson in 2005.
 At the end of 2006, he started a new role co-ordinating the party's manifesto for the next general election.
 In the first reshuffle after the leadership election, he was appointed Liberal Democrat Environment, Energy, Food and Rural Affairs spokesman.
-Following Gordon Brown's reshuffle in October 2008, he shadowed Ed Miliband in the newly formed Department for Energy and Climate Change.
+Following Gordon Brown's reshuffle in October 2008, he shadowed Ed Miliband in the newly formed Department of Energy and Climate Change.
 On 8 January 2009 Nick Clegg announced his "General Election Team" and an "economic recovery group" with Webb appointed as Work and Pensions spokesman.

 Webb was also a member of the cross-party Christians in Parliament, and vice-president of the Liberal Democrat Christian Forum.
 He was one of the first MPs to have a blog and a website, and in 2004, his website, which made use of SMS technology, was commended in the New Statesman New Media Awards and, in February 2005, led him to win the inaugural Hansard Society E-Democracy Award.
-He also recognised the emerging potential of online social networks by joining MySpace and Facebook, two of the biggest social media websites at the time.
-He was one of the contributors to the Orange Book (2004) and is the author of a chapter in The Future of the NHS.
+He also recognised the emerging potential of online social networks by joining Myspace and Facebook, two of the biggest social media websites at the time.
+He was one of the contributors to The Orange Book (2004) and is the author of a chapter in The Future of the NHS.